RULES

 1.2.1 One waterproof-packed first aid pressure bandage

-1.2.2 Two wetsuits (one per team member), covering legs and torso, suitable for current water temperature.
-Optional if water temperature exceeds 19°C.
+covering legs and torso, suitable for cold water temperatures.
+Optional if

-1.2.3 Two specific water whistles (one per team member), easily accessible during swims.
+1.2.3 Two specific water whistles (one per team member), easily accessible

-1.2.4 Two foldable cups/soft flasks or similar (or use swim cap) for hydration at energy stations.
+1.2.4 Two foldable cups/soft flasks or similar (or use swim cap) for hydration

 1.3 MANDATORY EQUIPMENT FOR SOLO COMPETITORS